Myth of Metaphysical Neutrality (mmn)

 Third-Person and First-Person Invariance

 Science rightly prizes evidence that is publicly accessible, reproducible, and intersubjectively verifiable.
 These are the hallmarks of third-person data: anyone with the right instruments and training can, in principle, observe the same phenomena.
-This form of evidence has proven extraordinarily powerful, and nothing in this essay suggests abandoning it.
+Nothing in this essay suggests abandoning this.

-Treating only third-person evidence as “real” data is not scientific rigor—it is a metaphysical decision to exclude half of the evidence.
-And crucially, it is self-undermining: the very claim that third-person data is privileged is itself made from first-person experience.
-We never escape consciousness to check whether our representations match a mind-independent world.
-All our evidence for anything, including the success of third-person methods, is mediated through conscious experience.
+Treating only third-person evidence as “real” data is not scientific rigor — it is a metaphysical decision to exclude half of the evidence.
+And it is self-undermining: the very claim that third-person data is privileged is itself made from first-person experience.

 Phenomenology as Disciplined Investigation